Step-s involutive families of vector fields, their orbits and the Poincar\'e inequality: Introduction and main results

 Before closing this introduction, we mention some more recent papers where nonsmooth vector fields are discussed.
 In \cite{SawyerWheeden}, diagonal vector fields are discussed deeply.
 In the H\"ormander case, in the model situation of equiregular families of vector fields, nonsmooth ball-box theorems have been studied by see \cite{KarmanovaVodopyanov,Greshnov,Manfredini}.
 Finally, \cite{BramantiBrandoliniPedroni2} contains a nonsmooth lifting theorem.

 The paper is organized as follows: In Section~\ref{preliminarmente} we give some preliminaries.
 In Section~\ref{distratto} we prove the ball-box theorem for our almost exponential maps~$E$.
 In Section~\ref{inusuale} we discuss the ball-box theorem for maps~$\Phi$ for vector fields in the class $\B_s$.
+In Section \ref{Sttt} we discuss an approach to the problem for more regular vector fields.

+\paragraph{Acknowledgments. } We thank the referee, who encouraged us to include the discussion carried out in Section 5.